sbodmer/TinyRCP/README.md

 ## Plugins
 To add a plugin simply create a jar files in the /lib/ext folder with the manifest entry

-    Tiny-Factory: {full qualified class name of the factory
+    Tiny-Factory: {full qualified class name of the factory}

 The class must implement the interface below